top of page

 This work builds on TLC’s 2024 Big Picture project, which produced independent, science-based plans for all 17 Tukituki sub-catchments.
 See the plans here.

-With those plans in hand - and strong landowner engagement - TLC will now develop a High-Risk Erosion Action Plan spanning four priority sub-catchments: Mangamahaki, Mangarara, Makara and Hāwea.
+With those plans in hand - and strong landowner engagement - TLC is now developing a High-Risk Erosion Action Plan spanning four priority sub-catchments: Mangamahaki, Mangarara, Makara and Hāwea.

 Identified in the Big Picture as erosion-prone, these areas will be assessed using a cross-catchment priority matrix to set a clear hierarchy of focus.
 The plan will outline practical, erosion-specific actions - such as targeted planting, riparian protection and ecological corridors - to help landowners stabilise hillsides, boost biodiversity, and improve water quality by reducing sediment.